vkasturia/query-interpretation/README.md

 name?
 We tackle this problem by deriving entity-based query interpretations: given some query, the task is to derive all reasonable ways of linking suitable parts of the query to semantically compatible entities in a background knowledge base.
 Interpreting ambiguous search engine queries can be used to show more relevant results to the user, answer the query or help fill search engine's knowledge boxes.

-In the example, the query "tom cruise ship scene" could have the following interpretations:
+In the example, the query *tom cruise ship scene* could have the following interpretations:

 * **Tom Cruise | ship scene** : Scene of a movie of the Hollywood actor Tom Cruise on a ship (most likely)
 * **tom | Cruise ship | scene** : Scene of some Tom on a Cruise ship